vespa-engine/sample-apps/msmarco-ranking/passage-ranking-README.md

   this model at the content nodes or at the stateless container nodes.
 The latter approach allows removing duplicates or business constraints before applying the compute-intensive model.

-Code to export these models to [ONNX](https://docs.vespa.ai/en/onnx.html) format for efficient serving in Vespa.ai is available in the [model export notebook](src/main/python/model-exporting.ipynb).
+Code to export these models from PyTorch to [ONNX](https://docs.vespa.ai/en/onnx.html) format for efficient serving in Vespa is available in the [model export notebook](src/main/python/model-exporting.ipynb).

 All three models are [quantized](https://onnxruntime.ai/docs/performance/quantization.html) for accelerated inference on CPU using int8 weights.

 The quantized model versions are hosted on S3 and are free to download and import into the sample application.

 ### MS Marco Passage Ranking Evaluation